https://www.gosh.nhs.uk/conditions-and-treatments/procedures-and-treatments/long-term-follow-haematologyoncology/

 How do I get in touch with the LTFU team?

-You can ring us on the number below.
+You can contact us using the details below.
 The LTFU service coordinator can help with appointments and arranging investigations.
 The clinical nurse specialist can offer health-related advice over the telephone.